ethanvillalovoz/clearbill/README.md

 3. **Set up environment variables**

-   Create a `.env` file in the root directory and add your Astra DB and Hugging Face credentials:
+   Create a `.env` file in the `nextjs-clearbill-ai` directory and add your Astra DB and Hugging Face credentials:

    ```env
    ASTRA_DB_ID=your_astra_db_id